FAQ

 Therapeutic applications

 A psilocybin trip can last more than six hours, and some people describe a positive “afterglow” lasting for months.
-Effects of psilocybin may include:
+Effects of psilocybin may include:• Altered perception of reality, such as changes in visual and auditory perception

 • Increased emotional and sensory awareness